soumyyy/eclipsn/README.md

-# Pluto
+# Eclipsn

-Pluto is a personal agent inspired by Bind.ai and Poke that focuses on a single user’s knowledge graph, Gmail, and long-term memory.
+Eclipsn is a personal agent inspired by Bind.ai and Poke that focuses on a single user’s knowledge graph, Gmail, and long-term memory.
 It offers a chat-first experience with a clear gateway and brain split so each layer can evolve independently.

 ## Phase 1 Features
-- Chat with Pluto via the web UI.
+- Chat with Eclipsn via the web UI.
 - Persist long-term memories from chats or Gmail-derived knowledge.
 - Connect Gmail (OAuth 2.0, read-only) to ingest mail for summaries and task extraction.
 - Summarize Gmail threads and extract actionable tasks.